Oil Drilling Equipment: Complete Guide to Types, Uses, and Industry Insights

 StageDescription

-ExplorationGeological surveys identify potential oil reserves
+ExplorationGeological surveys identify oil reserves

-DrillingEquipment drills through layers of rock
+DrillingEquipment drills through rock layers

 Well CompletionEquipment prepares the well for production